 The SDA church believes everyone should eat as Adam and Eve did in the Garden of Eden before the fall.
 Until more people eat that way, Jesus won’t come back—and the Second Coming of Christ won’t occur.

-After The Great Disappointment in 1844, when they believed Jesus would come back to earth, the SDA church is now hyper-focused on doing everything possible to ‘hurry Christ’s return’.
-A significant part of this is their strict adherence to a plant-based way of eating, not just for them but for everyone across the planet.
+After The Great Disappointment in 1844, when they believed Jesus would return to earth, the SDA church is now hyper-focused on doing everything possible to ‘hurry Christ’s return’.
+A major part of this is their strict adherence to their way of eating, not just for them but everyone.

 While this group may mean well, I can now see their massive influence on the international nutritional landscape.